 Commander Carters’ served ashore as the Battle Watch Captain and Maritime Homeland Defense Planner (N35) on the staff of U.S. FLEET FORCES COMMAN and following his shore tour; he completed a Master of Science in Information System Technology from the Naval Postgraduate School in Monterey, California and completed Phase I of his Joint Professional Military Education.

-Lieutenant Commander Dalmau’s personal decorations include the 2011 Joy Bright Hancock Leadership Award, Meritorious Service Medal, the Navy Commendation Medal (five awards), and the Navy Achievement Medal (four awards) in addition to various unit citations and campaign awards.
+He has been awarded the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (five awards) and the Navy and Marine Corps Achievement Medal (two awards), as well as various unit and campaign awards.